reims2/reims2-docs/src/dev/analysis.md

 > SA and SM are the 2 sites

 > There is no correlation between the SKU and the power of the glasses that is assigned to it (so the SKU can be generated automatically)

+> Rx = Prescription = A pair of glasses descriped by its parameters like strength and others

 SKU= Stock keeping unit i.e. serial number